nosas/blog/toonvision/classification/article.md

 ### Multiclass classification

-On the other hand, multiclass classification is the type of classification problem in which the model predicts which *single class* an input example belongs.
+On the other hand, multiclass classification is a problem in which the model predicts which *single class* an input example belongs.
 Where binary classification is a two-class problem, multiclass classification is a multi-class problem - meaning three or more classes.
 For instance, the model could predict that an animal belongs to the class of dogs, cats, rabbits, horses, or any other animal.